 - 1. Supplied by the technical committee:

 - a.
 Space for team prototypes.
 Each team will be allotted a minimum of either one six-foot (6') or one half of an eight-foot (8') conference table, based on availability, and two chairs to share among team members.

 - b.
-A 110-volt electrical outlet.
+Access to power

 - c.
 Written knowledge exam and pencils.